Community Health Internship Program (CHIP)

 Wisconsin AHEC’s Community Health Internship Program (CHIP) enables college students who have an interest in community health, public health, and population health to work with local health departments, tribal health centers, community health centers, and community service organizations throughout Wisconsin for an eight-week summer internship.
 In addition to valuable experience within local Wisconsin communities, students also:

-• earn a stipend based on your position type over the 8-week internship experience
+- receive a stipend based on your position type to help with living expenses over the 8-week internship experience

 Intern Position Types

 All position types include a two-hour weekly virtual seminar on Wednesday mornings from 8:30-10:30am.
-Milwaukee participants attend an in-person seminar in lieu of the virtual one on Wednesday mornings from 8:30am-noon.
+Milwaukee participants attend an in-person seminar in lieu of the virtual one on Wednesday mornings from 8:30am-12:30pm.

 Flexible Work Arrangements: Intern positions may be fully remote, fully on-site, or hybrid with a combination of time spent on-site and remote.